mari-code-l/The-Snail-Farm/README.md

 My mentor for motivating me especially when I am havng hard times bacause I am new in this industry and to keep on telling me to keep on working hard on it and by addressing my technical problems when it needed.

 #### Tutor team
 For being patient tutoring me specially when I’m having difficulties and they were there patiently responding on my queries.
+Special mention to Michael of the tutor support team.

 #### Slack Community
 For answering my minor queries.

 #### Friends
 For motivating me and who gives advices when everything turns dark.

+### Thank you for taking your time to view my project.
+Gracias!